 - State taxes: Some states don’t conform to federal bonus depreciation.
 Plan for potential state add-backs (and consider §179 where states do conform).
 Tax FoundationRSM USCohnReznick

-- Action: If you want 2025 deductions, aim to acquire and place in service before 12/31/2025, then complete a cost seg study (we partner with MVO Cost Segregation).
+- Action: If you want 2025 deductions, aim to acquire and place in service before 12/31/2025, then complete a cost seg study.
 Grant Thornton

 What exactly changed in 2025?